prestonharberts/fedora-40-configuration/docs/firefox.md

   - Icon URL: https://external-content.duckduckgo.com/ip3/www.qobuz.com.ico
 - https://youtube.com

 Now, sign in to your Firefox account to sync extensions.
-Sign out of your account once everything is synced, restart the app, and uninstall every extension except for Cookie AutoDelete and uBlock Origin.
-For YouTube, keep all related extensions.
+Sign out of your account once everything is synced, restart the app, and uninstall these extension:

+- Bitwarden - Free Password Manager
+- Cookie AutoDelete
+- CSS Override by swcolegrove
+- Return YouTube Dislike
+- SponsorBlock - Skip Sponsorships on YouTube
+- uBlock Origin

 Change Firefox's application settings to follow this guide.

 For the following websites, change the following settings: